 What are the Hiccups?

 Before we move on to the Hiccups Causes and How to Stop Hiccups?
 First, we see what is actually a hiccup?
 The National Organization for Rare Diseases (NORD) describes hiccups as “an involuntary spasmodic contraction of the muscle at the base of the lungs (diaphragm) followed by the rapid closure of the vocal cords”.
 Hiccups are pharmaceutically known as synchronous diaphragmatic flutter (SDF).
 It occurs individually or in bouts.
 Hiccups are repeated between the equal interval of time and ends in a few hours or a day.
 Sometimes it may continue for a long period of time which is called Chronic Hiccups.

 What Causes Hiccups?

 There are so many situations associated with hiccups, but none of these shown to be the exact cause of hiccups.
 Some lifestyle factors have been linked with a higher risk of having them.
 Since, what causes hiccups remain unclear but chronic hiccups are associated with a wide range of medical conditions, including gastrointestinal problems.
 Stay tuned below to see the conditions which not directly but indirectly becomes the cause of hiccups.

 - Taking carbonated drinks, hot liquids, soda drinks, or alcoholic drinks.

 - Eating too fast.
 As we can swallow air along with food and end up with the hiccups.

 - Chewing gum or smoking can cause hiccups as a person may swallow air.

 - Experiencing strong emotions, stress, and anxiety.

-- Eating hot or spicy food which irritates the phrenic nerve i.e. near the esophagus.
+- Eating hot or spicy food which irritates the phrenic nerve i.e. near the oesophagus.